LeStarch/gwc-puzzlebox/puzzle-1/README.md

 - Experiment with the program.
 Odd behavior means you are on the right track.
 - Patience.
 Hacking requires time.
 - Try to think of things the programmer might have missed.
-- Look for anything out-of-palce
+- Look for anything out-of-place and follow it.
 - Think outside the box.
+- Have no fear.

 *Do NOT* be afraid to break the program, that is your job!